-Use communication tools to clarify that the regulator does not have a role in conducting or funding research but is a key research end-user.
+Use communication tools to clarify that the regulator does not have a role in conducting or funding research but is a key end-user of research.

-Engage directly with industry, government and research organisations to promote research priorities and principles for planning and design of research to meet end-user needs.
+Engage directly with industry, government, First Nations peoples and communities, community stakeholders and research organisations to promote research priorities and principles for planning and design of research to meet end-user needs.